z-lamb/EventTrackerProject/README.md

 #### Created By Zachary Lamb

 ### Summary
 This program was strictly built out a desire to challenge myself.
 This is a basic flight tracker that I believe an airport would use to keep track of flights coming in and going out.
 It was only built out to 5 database tables but when thinking of the magnitude that this project could become is astonishing to me.
 I find it fascinating that there are all of these underlying processes out in the world that we take for granted.
 This project helped give me a little look at the real world and I am excited to jump into it soon.
 This project was built just after week 11 of the boot camp meaning I only have 5 more weeks to go until graduation.
+The second part of this project was to add a JavaScript front end to be able to access your database.
+This was done after the 12th week of the course.

 ### Overview
 The premise and goal of this project was to build out an event tracker.
 We had full control of the project from start to finish.
 I came up with the idea and coded everything to make it work.
 I choose a flight tracker which I thought would be fun and challenging.

 #### Operation/Description of how the program works:
 This program was primarily tested with Postman to ensure that all functionality worked.

+The JavaScript front end has a few bugs in it and will require the user to take the golden path to ensure that all of it works smoothly.
+The primary issue is that if a user does anything else first besides adding a new flight, the other functionality stops working.
+I did not have enough time to figure out how else to make all functionality work so that no issues would come up.

 #### Paths/Routes